pkp/pkp-docs/contributing/en/create-and-edit.md

 # Edit and Create

-Now that you understand the basics of Github,  this chapter explains how to add new documents and edit documents in the repository.
+Now that you understand the basics of GitHub, this chapter explains how to add new documents and edit documents in the repository.

 ## Edit a Document